Movers and Shakers | 12 February 2018

-Today's Movers & Shakers are about: the new special committees in the European Parliament, plenary session's highlights, appointments in the European Commission, the European Central Bank and the European Stability Mechanism, public affairs, the mini reshuffle in Finland, the coalition government deal in Germany, Brexit and more.
+Today's Movers & Shakers are about: the new special committees in the European Parliament, plenary session's highlights, appointments in the European Central Bank and the European Stability Mechanism, public affairs, the mini reshuffle in Finland, the coalition government deal in Germany, Brexit and more.

 Vice-presidency of the Parliament:

 MEPs voted to end Ryszard CZARNECKI’s (ECR, PL) mandate as Vice-President of the Parliament, after he called his fellow Polish MEP Róża Thun (EPP) a “shmaltsovnik”, a term used to describe someone who is a Nazi collaborator.
 The vote follows a proposal by the Conference of Presidents and was not aimed at Poland or the ECR group, according to Parliament’s press release.
 CZARNECKI will remain a member of the European Parliament and a new Vice-President will need to be elected, likely either during the mini plenary later this month or during the March plenary.
 The vote passed by 447 votes to 196.

 Jacques COLOMBIER (ENF, FR) joined the Parliament as member, effective as of 2 February, replacing Edouard FERRAND who passed away.